Best Camping Tent of 2020

 On the whole, we found the Big Agnes tents we tested to be the highest quality even if sometimes over-designed with regards to cosmetics.
 The tent fabric and solid seams gave us confidence that small rocks and other woodland detritus wouldn't rip holes in the tent.
 The pre-bent poles (they're shaped to help maximize interior space at the corners) are thick and sturdy and easily stood up to wrangling them around the campsite.
 The tradeoff is that these tents also are at the top of the price range among tents we tested.

 The cheaper tents in our review did indeed tend to score lower in this category.
 That's fine if you only camp a few times a year.
 However, if you plan to use your camping tent regularly, expect things to start unraveling and breaking a lot sooner.
 An exception seems to be the Rapid 6.
 For a very fair price, it is decently well-made, and we think it will last through quite a few seasons, at least.
-The Sundome 6 is also quite burly considering its amazingly low price point.
+The Sundome 6 is also quite burly, considering its amazingly low price point.

 Remember that these are family-sized tents we're talking about here.
 They're not designed to be carried over hill and dale to a backcountry campsite many miles from your car.
 That being said, they don't have to be bulky, unwieldy, or require your entire family and a team of Clydesdales to transport them from your car to your campsite.
 In general, we figure you'll need to carry these tents anywhere from just a few feet to a few hundred feet.
 As such, we took each model's packed size into consideration as it certainly contributes to your Happy Camper Experience — especially when packing the car/camper/truck — but not too heavily: we only gave 5% of the overall score to this metric because in this category you're not thinking about how many packs of ramen noodles you have to sacrifice in your backpack to haul the tent along.

-Despite not being the smallest, nor lightest tents we reviewed, the Big Agnes offerings (Bunk House 4 and Big House 6), earn top scores here because of their great backpack carry cases.
+Despite not being the smallest nor lightest tents we reviewed, the Big Agnes offerings (Bunk House 4 and Big House 6), earn top scores here because of their great backpack carry cases.
 These packs feature a zip-open clamshell design that has a number of large, easy-to-use pockets for each component of the tent (fly, poles, stakes, etc.).
 They totally reminded us of those handy school backpacks with all the organizer compartments!
 And because the pockets are a bit oversized, you don't need to be an expert in origami to get everything back inside for the hike out.
 Slinging them on like a backpack makes transporting them to and from the car — even long distances — very easy.
 It seems like such an obvious idea, and we're a little surprised more companies haven't copied it.
-The only other tent in this review that has a backpack case is the Kingdom 6 (yet another reason it's top of the heap).
+The only other tent in this review with a backpack case is the Kingdom 6 (yet another reason it's at the top of the heap).

 Other options we appreciate are the Copper Canyon with its dual-zip shoulder-strap laden travel bag and the Marmot Limestone 4 with its tried-and-true stuff sack.
 Both of these are four-person tents, so it's no surprise that they score a bit better here as there's physically less tent to hoist around and into a bag.